cybergarage/go-cbor/doc/overview.md

 }
 ```

-To unmarshal to a user-defined struct, `go-cbor` offers `UnmarshalTo()`. `Unmarshal()To` tries to convert from  an encoded bytes of CBOR into the specified user-defined struct as the following.
+To unmarshal to a user-defined struct, `go-cbor` offers `UnmarshalTo()`. `Unmarshal()To` tries to convert from an encoded bytes of CBOR into the specified user-defined struct or map as the following.

 ```
 fromObjs := []any{